ottomated/CrewLink/README.md

 <!-- EXTRA FEATURES-->
 ## Extra features in this fork

- - An overlay
- - Haunting
- - Support for TURN servers
  - 32 bit support
  - Other launcher support like Epic, Windows store, itch.io
+ - Overlay
  - Always on top
  - Volume sliders for players
+ - Support for TURN servers
+ - Haunting
- -
+ - Hearing distance

 <!-- ABOUT THE PROJECT -->
 ## About The Project